4d/docs/website/translated_docs/ja/Backup/settings.md

     - When restoring a database, if the current log file or a log backup file having the same number as the backup file is stored in the same folder, 4D examines its contents.
 If it contains operations not found in the data file, the program automatically integrates it.

 The user does not see any dialog box; the operation is completely automatic.
 The goal is to make use as easy as possible.
 The operation is logged in the backup journal.

+> In the case of an automatic restore, only the following elements are restored: - .4DD file - .4DIndx file - .4DSyncData file - .4DSyncHeader file - External Data folder
+>
+> If you wish to get the attached files or the project files, you must perform a [manual restore](restore.md#manually-restoring-a-backup-standard-dialog).